mathworks/Petalinux/readme.md

-# MathWorks&reg; Zynq RFSoC Petalinux
+# MathWorks&reg; Zynq Petalinux Repository

-MathWorks Petalinux build system
+MathWorks Petalinux build repository for generating Zynq SoC SD card images.

-Current Supported Boards
+#### Current Supported Boards
-- ZCU111 Zynq RFSoC
+- ZCU111 Evaluation Kit
+- ZCU216 Evaluation Kit

-General build instructions
+#### General build instructions
-- Clone this repository and switch tags to the matching board and Vivado release, for instance:
+- Clone this repository and switch tags to the corresponding version.
+The most up to date tag is **mathworks_zynqrfsoc_R21.1.0**.
+The last set numbers of the tag "R21.1.0" is interperted as MATLAB R2021a where "R21" represents R2021 and "1.0" is for release 'a'.
+Version "2.0" would represent 'b'.

-`$ git checkout zcu111_2018.3`
+`$ git checkout mathworks_zynqrfsoc_R21.1.0`

-- Setup the petalinux 2018.3 environment in your terminal (ie
+- Setup the petalinux environment in your terminal (ie: `$ source /local/petalinux/settings.sh`).

-`$ source /local/petalinux_2018_3/settings.sh`).

-   Ensure you are using /bin/bash
+   Ensure you are using `/bin/bash` before calling this.

-- In the project directory, run the build command
+- In the project directory, change directories to the board of interest then run the build command.
+As an example:

+`$ cd zcu111`

 `$ petalinux-build`